Mvp-Evan/text-mining_assignment/README.md

 - Because of test set is big, it may take a long time and more memory to test the model.

 # Short Paper
-Short paper of this project can be found in `./paper` folder as late format.
-And the PDF format of paper can be found in `./out` folder.
+Short paper of this project can be found in `./paper` folder as latex format and the PDF format.

 # Acknowledgement
 These code are based on the following repositories: